Did Taylor Swift Pre-Write That

 Many others thought it was funny that the screenshot revealed more than Swift would have liked.
 One person wrote that they were LOLing over Swift's response, which had her using "the search bar in her notes for her 'comeback' response to @KimKardashian."

-While another user had fun throwing Swift's words back at her, tweeting, "That moment you realise that @taylorswift13 had to search for this note...when exactly did you write this Taylor?"
+While another user had fun throwing Swift's words back at her, tweeting, "That moment you realize that @taylorswift13 had to search for this note...when exactly did you write this Taylor?"

 Maybe, Swift has a note saved for that too?